ttudorandrei/DevOps/README.md

 ### Install and run spec tests

 - In the spec-tests folder, when you run the tests, it will show you a list of dependencies that the app will need to run.
 You can install and add them to the `provision.sh` file so they are being installed automatically when the VM is created.
-- `cd` into the parent directory, the one containing the `environment` folder
+- `cd` into the parent directory, the one containing the `environment` folder.
-- `cd` into spec-tests
+- `cd` into spec-tests.
-- type `gem install bundler` to install `bundler` package manager (similar with `pip` for python)
+- type `gem install bundler` to install `bundler` package manager (similar with `pip` for python).
-- `bundle` will install all of the requirements for running the specs tests with Ruby
+- `bundle` will install all of the requirements for running the specs tests with Ruby.
 - `rake spec` from this location to run the tests.
 This will return the dependencies needed for the app.
 - Install all of the dependencies missing in your VM and run the `rake spec` command in your other terminal to make sure that all of the spec tests are passing.

+### Linux Variables

+- Create Linux variable using this command in the terminal `FIRST_NAME=TUDOR`.
+This env var is not permanent.
+- How to check the var `echo $<KEYNAME>` for example, `echo $FIRST_NAME`.

+### Environment Variables

+- How to check `environment variables`.
+- Command: `printenv key` to print specific env var or `env` to list all env variables.
+- Create env var with using the `export` command.
+Ex: `export FIRST_NAME=TUDOR`.
+- How to make env var persistent: In your `.bashrc` file, use this to create a persistent variable: `export <VARIABLE_NAME>=<VARIABLE_VALUE>`.
+Then do `source ~/.bashrc` to reload the .bashrc file without restarting the VM.
+- `unset <ENV_NAME>` to delete the specific env variable.
+- How to kill a Linux process: `top` to view all processes and then `sudo kill <process-id>`.
+- How to use `grep` & | ------- example: `env | grep HOME`.

+### Reverse Proxy (with Nginx)

+- Follow this link to create a reverse proxy with nginx: [Digital Ocean Guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04#step-3-installing-pm2)
+- If `pm2` throws an error, use this command to download the compatible version of `pm2`: `sudo npm install -g pm2@^3`.
+- Make sure the port you are running your app on is not used by some other app `sudo lsof -iTCP -sTCP:LISTEN -P`
+- After editing the appropriate file with `sudo nano /etc/nginx/sites-available/default` make sure you check for errors in nginx with `sudo nginx -t`, restart the service with `sudo systemctl restart nginx` and check it's status with `sudo systemctl status nginx`